-Every employer owes his employees a duty of care to take all reasonable steps to protect their health and safety whilst they are at their workplace and doing the job they get paid to do.
+Every employer owes his employees a duty of care to take all reasonable steps to protect their health and safety while at their workplace and doing the job they get paid to do.
 In practice, this translates to a requirement to provide employees with:

 1. A safe system of work,

-2. Safe premises that maintained to a reasonable standard
+2. Safe premises that are maintained to a reasonable standard

 3. Suitable machinery, tools, plant and equipment.

-You could also add that it is a requirement on the employer to ensure that you and the people you work with are sufficiently competent to do the jobs they are employed to do.
-(More on this, shortly).
+You could also add that it is a requirement for the employer to ensure that you and the people you work with are sufficiently competent to do the jobs they are employed to do.
+(More on this shortly).

 Note that the employer must take reasonable care of his employees.
 His conduct should be that of a reasonable and prudent employer.
 In other words, he needs to ask himself: